-Objectives of the programme:
+Objectives of PMEGP

-- Generation of sustainable and continuous employment opportunities in both rural as well as the urban areas in the country.
+- Generation of sustainable and continuous employment opportunities in both rural as well as urban areas in the country.

-- Provision of sustainable and continuous employment to a wide segment of prospective and traditional artisans, unemployed youth in rural and urban areas by establishing micro enterprises for employment generation.
+- Provision of sustainable and continuous employment to a wide segment of prospective and traditional artisans, unemployed youth in rural and urban areas by establishing micro-enterprises for employment generation.

 - Smooth flow of credit to the micro sector by facilitating the participation of financial institutions.

-The Cabinet Committee on Economic Affairs (CCEA) has given approval for the continuation of PMEGP for 3 years beyond 12th Plan from FY 2017-18 to 2019-20.
+The Cabinet Committee on Economic Affairs (CCEA) has given approval for the continuation of PMEGP for 3 years beyond the 12th Plan from FY 2017-18 to 2019-20.